junaidariie/ml-healthcare-insourance-cost-prediction/README.md

 ## 🧠 Project Overview

 This project is designed to provide accurate healthcare insurance cost predictions using advanced machine learning models.
-It includes:[8]
+It includes

 - EDA and insightful data visualization
 - Segmented model training for different age groups